 The newest incarnation of It is a glorious chiller with top-notch acting, directing, cinematography, production design, sound design, and just about all the elements that suffered from the lackluster 1990 TV mini-series.
 The 2017 movie is top-notch nightmarish mayhem treated as a marquee thrill ride.
 You strap yourself in and wait for the carefully calibrated scares and suspense and payoffs.
 However, the human element is not lost amidst the ride, and the children and their bond forms an emotional anchor.
 Muschietti demonstrates a consistent mastery of classic horror techniques.
 He allows scenes to build, to surprise, to startle in uncomfortable ways.
 Having such a talent at the helm, I was pinned to my seat and lapping up every moment of wonderful unease.
 The It mini-series was split into two stores, one focusing on the characters as children and another as middle-aged adults (the childhood stuff was, without question, superior material).
 The movie ends with the title “Chapter One” and the promise that, if the box office gods deliver, there will be a second chapter transporting us to the present.
 I was indifferent before but not longer.
 Muschietti has made me a believer.
 Give me more of It.

 Nate’s Grade: A-

-Posted on September 7, 2017, in 2017 Movies and tagged andy muschietti, bill skarsgard, book, clowns, coming of age, horror, period film, stephen king, strong heroine, thriller.
+Posted on September 7, 2017, in 2017 Movies and tagged andy muschietti, bill skarsgard, book, clowns, coming of age, horror, period film, sophia lillis, stephen king, strong heroine, thriller.
 Bookmark the permalink.
 2 Comments.